harris2001/Write-Ups/Crypto/DarkArmy_Tony_And_James/Readme.md

 # Problem Description:
-We were provided with 64 encoded messages and the sourcecode used to generate them.
-The task was to siply decrypt the communication by knowing the first random number used (r0) which was given in the problem statement.
+We were provided with 64 encoded messages and the source code used to generate them.
+The task was to simply decrypt the communication by knowing the first random number used (r0) which was given in the problem statement.

 ## Difficulty:
-This was a medium-diffuculty Crypto challenge solved by 45/665 teams
+This was a medium-difficulty Crypto challenge solved by 45/665 teams

 ## The code:
 ```python